Connect with your exact customers

 Through usability testing, designers, product managers, and researchers alike will uncover and understand how real people respond to products and experiences.
 From what they like and dislike, to where they get stuck and confused, to areas of improvement, the valuable insight gathered from these tests are sure to be eye-opening.

-Remote usability testing is a method of research that uses an insight platform to record the screen (and voice, depending on the software you choose) of test participants as they interact with your product or experience in their natural environment—at home, in their office, or a specific location.
+Remote usability testing is a method of remote research that uses an insight platform to record the screen (and voice, depending on the software you choose) of test participants as they interact with your product or experience in their natural environment—at home, in their office, or a specific location.

 Remote usability testing is an efficient way to capture real people completing real tasks.
 Here are some of the key benefits: